open-component-model/ocm/docs/reference/ocm.md

 logging configuration (yaml/json) via command line.
 If the argument starts with an <code>@</code>, the logging configuration is taken from a file.

-The value can be a simple type or a json string for complex values.
+The value can be a simple type or a JSON/YAML string for complex values (see [ocm attributes](ocm_attributes.md).
 The following attributes are supported:
 - <code>github.com/mandelsoft/logforward</code>: *logconfig* Logging config structure used for config forwarding

   THis attribute is used to specify a logging configuration intended